SlybootsStudio/iqrpg.guide/main.md

 This site is not associated with IQRPG, or Carl McKie.
 It is maintained independently by players, and we give a huge thanks to our contributors.

+ᴏ˚◦ If incomplete content upsets you, or efforts to assist new players offends you, you are encouraged to avoid this site. ◦˚ᴏ

 ## Contributors

 - Tempest